cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 Where observations belong to one of two mutually exclusive categories, i.e.:
 If $$ P(A) = x $$ then $$ P(B) = 1 - x $$

-If the number of observations is very large and the probability of an event is small, a **poisson distribution** can be used to approximate a binomial distribution.
+If the number of observations is very large and the probability of an event is small, a **Poisson distribution** can be used to approximate a binomial distribution.

 ##Measures of Central Tendency
 As noted above in the **normal distribution**, results tend to cluster around a central value.
 Quantification of the degree of clustering can be done using **measures of central tendency**, of which there are three: